kwilax-HQ/fauna-simplified/README.md

     ```

 ## CreateCollection
 The [fauna collection](https://docs.fauna.com/fauna/current/learn/introduction/key_concepts#collections) is the SQL equivalent of a table.
-You may not need to call this method as the **model.create** method create a collection and indexes based on the schema on saving the first time/
+You may not need to call this method as the **model.create** method create the collection and all indexes based on the schema on saving the first document.
+To create a collection you may pass only the collection name or a configuration params.
 ```
 import FaunaSimplified from '@kwilax/fauna-simplified';

 const faunaInstance = new FaunaSimplified(Your_FaunaDB_Key)

+//  const response = await faunaInstance.createCollection("product")
+//  or
 const response = await faunaInstance.createCollection({name: "product"})
 //  {
 //    ref: Collection("products"),